Cannabis in Italy: Soil decontamination

+Soil enrichment

 Further environmental benefits of cannabis cultivation derive from the fact that, among the other commonly grown crops, hemp plants reportedly have one of the lowest impact on their surroundings, since in most cases they do not require herbicides, insecticides, or fungicides due to the lack of natural enemies and few harmful pests, thus resulting in a higher biodiversity in terms of the local wildlife and insects; they have a minimal need for fertilizers and necessitate far less water than cotton, so much so that the production of a single t-shirt made out of hemp requires less than 0.25 L of water, as opposed to the estimated 2,700 L of water needed for one made out of cotton; and they provide the soil with a good amount of organic matter, consisting of a significant amount of fallen foliage, as well as an extensive and deep-reaching root system.
 Given this significant soil enrichment, when turning the cultivation within a field from cannabis plants to other crops, the resulting yield tend to significantly increase with respect to more traditional crop rotations.
 For example, in some cases, the production of wheat can increase by as much as 20% with respect to what it would have been, had the same field previously been growing either grass or chard.
 Furthermore, hemp plants can help to break the cycle of diseases when used in crop rotation, their fast growth and shading capacity prevent the growth of weeds, and the dense foliage just three weeks after germination constitutes a natural soil cover, which reduces water loss and protects against soil erosion.

-Hemp plants also consume a significant amount of CO₂, so much so that the gas is sometimes artificially added to indoor cultivations in order to increase the resulting yield.
-This carbon capture quality results in a significant plant growth rate, as much as 4 m in three months, and can have significant applications in the removal of CO₂ from the atmosphere, with a hemp field spanning just 1 ha being able to sequester between 9 and 15 t of CO₂ after just five months.
-In fact, hemp is seen as a potential new protagonist of Italian agriculture, in order to achieve the objectives of EU 2030, which aim at a 40% decrease in greenhouse gas emissions compared to 1990.
+Hemp plants also consume a significant amount of CO2, so much so that the gas is sometimes artificially added to indoor cultivations to increase the resulting yield.
+This carbon capture quality results in a significant plant growth rate, as much as 4 m in three months, and can have significant applications in the removal of CO2 from the atmosphere, with a hemp field spanning just 1 ha being able to sequester between 9 and 15 t of CO2 after just five months.
+In fact, hemp is seen as a potential new protagonist of Italian agriculture, to achieve the objectives of EU 2030, which aim at a 40% decrease in greenhouse gas emissions compared to 1990.